moonmaster9000/specdown/README.markdown

 ## TODO

-This library is the result of about 8 hours worth of work so far :-) It's a basic minimum viable product, but there are tons of features I want to implement.
+This library is the result of just a couple of days worth of work.
+It's a basic minimum viable product, but there are tons of features I want to implement.
 Here's what's on my immediate horizon:

 * Better stack traces / reporting
 * Test hooks (before/after/around)